thinkjs/www.thinkjs.org/view/en/doc/2.0/path_cost.md

 let path2 = think.getPath('home', 'controller'); //get the directory of home module
 ```

-### User-defined Path Const
+### User-defined Path Consts

-Besides the system properties and methods to get path, you can also define extra path const in project.
+Besides the system properties and methods to get path, you can also define extra path consts in project.

 ##### Define in Entrance File